Maarrat Misrin: Ottoman era

 In the 17th century during the Ottoman rule, Ma'arat Misrin was the center of a Qadaa in the Aleppo Vilayet.
 The town was a large village situated among sesame fields and olive groves in the late 19th century.
 In the early 20th century, American archaeologist Robert Garrett noted that the town's soil was "unusually fertile" and that there was an abundance of fig trees.

 Modern era

-In the early period of French Mandate rule, Ma'arrat Misrin was the center of a nahiya ("sibdistrict") in the larger district of Aleppo.
+In the early period of French Mandate rule, Ma'arrat Misrin was the center of a nahiya ("subdistrict") in the larger district of Aleppo.
 The town had a population of around 3,000 inhabitants in 1930.
 In 1945, Maarrat Misrin, which was under the jurisdiction of the district of Idlib, had 5,000 inhabitants.

 Ma'arrat Misrin serves a large market town for the surrounding rural agricultural villages.
 The grocers market in the city covers several blocks.

 Syrian Civil War

 Ma'arrat Masrin has seen violence during the ongoing Syrian Civil War which began in 2011.
 Small demonstrations against government corruption and the security services began in April 2011.
 On 12 December 2011 opposition activists claimed the Syrian Army "indiscriminately" killed eleven people in the town and nearby Kafr Yahmul.
 The incident began when soldiers allegedly shot dead two civilians in Ma'arrat Misrin prompting residents to block the main road leading to the villages.
 The army then fired randomly, resulting in eleven deaths.
 The next day, defectors from the army attacked a convoy of security forces in the Idlib region, killing seven, according to activists.
 Hours later two more residents were shot by Syrian security forces during a funeral procession for those killed the previous day.

 Tit-for-tat kidnappings have occurred throughout the uprising between residents of Ma'arrat Misrin and the nearby Shia Muslim towns of al-Fu'ah and Kafriya.
 In March 2012 the Syrian Army shelled the city, resulting in the deaths of five residents.
 The head of the city's eight-member rebel council negotiated an end to the fighting whereby opposition rebels would remove their checkpoints and the army would cease military operations against the town.
 Fighting between the two largely stopped, however, according to a Syrian military source cited by Syrian Documents, on 7 September 2012, the Syrian Army ambushed a rebel unit in Ma'arrat Misrin.
 More than 42 were killed.
 In December 2012, a kidnapped NBC News team was held hostage in a chicken farm near Ma'arrat Misrin controlled by FSA-aligned rebel group North Idlib Falcons Brigade.